What is RSS?

 RSS Channel is an integral part of each RSS feed.
 From 'Channel title' we learn who the content provider is and from 'Channel description' we learn about the main topic of the feed.

 Another element of any RSS feed is 'RSS item'.
 Well, this is how it is called officially.
 But actually it is a piece of information shared by the content provider.
-This can be: news, article, product offer, podcast, video, image or anything else.
+This can be: story, news, article, product offer, podcast, video, image or anything else.

 Each RSS item also has several standard elements: Title, Description, Date and Link.